Subordinating Conjunctions for Conditions

 3. As long as you exercise, you will stay in shape.

-4. I cannot buy a house year unless I win the lottery!
+4. I cannot buy a house this year unless I win the lottery!

 Point 2: If shows a condition.
 One action depends on another action.